 The final scoping report will be published with a caveat that approaches outlined in the report may vary as new information comes to light during detailed impact assessment.

-No, the timeframe associated with mineral claims is not able to be varied.
+No, the timeframe associated with mineral claims cannot be varied.
 However, scoping can commence before a mineral claim is pegged or if the applicant does not hold the underlying exploration licence, DEM will work with the applicant to provide an efficient mechanism to identify the information required to develop a high-quality proposal which meets regulatory requirements.